downshift-js/downshift/README.md

   explicitly.
 It's probably best to be explicit about `index` when using a windowing library like `react-virtualized`.
-* `disabled`: If this is set to `true`, then all of the downshift item event handlers will be disabled.
+* `disabled`: If this is set to `true`, then all of the downshift item event handlers will be omitted.
 Items will not be highlighted when hovered, and items will not be selected when clicked.

 #### `getButtonProps`